Lake Siskiyou Trail (South Shore Loop)

 Explore more trails in Northern California, including redwood grove and oceanfront parks along the North Coast.

 This six-site campground in Castle Lake is shaded by conifers in Shasta-Trinity National Forest.

-There are 76 developed campsites within this state park that are nestled within a pine forest with access to nearby trails.
+Nestled within a pine forest are 76 developed campsites within this state park that have access to nearby trails.

 This well-shaded 59-site campground in Shasta-Trinity National Forest has level sites on a bluff next to Shasta Lake.